adamralph/bullseye/README.md

 ./build.ps1 -?
 ```

 You can also handle custom arguments in `Program.cs`, but you should ensure that only valid arguments are passed along to Bullseye and that the help text contains both your custom arguments and the arguments supported by Bullseye.
-A good way to do this is to use a command line parsing package to define your custom arguments, and to provide translation between the package and Bullseye.
+A good way to do this is to use a command-line parsing package to define your custom arguments, and to provide translation between the package and Bullseye.
 For example, see the test projects for:

 - [System.CommandLine](BullseyeSmokeTester.CommandLine/Program.cs)
 - [System.CommandLine.DragonFruit](BullseyeSmokeTester.DragonFruit/Program.cs)